Victims and Survivors of Crime Week

-Justice Canada would like to invite students to submit a video entry for the Student Video Competition Award being held as part of the Victims and Survivors of Crime Week 2023 initiative.
-Students enrolled at a Canadian university, college, or CÉGEP, who have reached the age of majority in their province or territory, can participate by submitting a video for consideration in the Student Video Competition Award:
+Each year, Justice Canada invites students to submit a video entry for the Student Video Competition Award.
+Students enrolled at a Canadian university, college, or CÉGEP, who have reached the age of majority in their province or territory, can participate by submitting a video for consideration in the Student Video Competition Award.

 Video Theme Guidelines